nanogiantsgmbh/tech-radar/README.md

 # Motivation

+This is a fork of the Zalando tech radar (see http://zalando.github.io/tech-radar/).
+Thanks for sharing and giving others the chance to host their own tech radar with ease!

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+At [NanoGiants](https://nanogiants.de), we maintain a [public Tech Radar](http://techradar.nanogiants.de) to help our engineering teams align on technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).